mooneecrystal/Ecommerce_Pipeline/SETUP.md

 ## Minio S3 setup
 - mkdir minio/data
-Add the MinIO config to docker .yaml
+Add the MinIO config to docker .yaml (I'm arealdy setup the correct docker-compose.yml file so you don't have to do it)
 ```
   minio:
     image: quay.io/minio/minio